samconnolly/Multispec/README.md

 ####Sam Connolly, October 2016

-As set of commands designed to speed up simultaneous fitting of large numbers of spectra, e.g. by simultaneously changing a particular model parameter.
+A set of commands designed to speed up simultaneous fitting of large numbers of spectra, e.g. by simultaneously changing a particular model parameter.
 Also includes some tools useful for comparison of fitted parameters between spectra by plotting them against one another or the spectra's fluxes etc., or save these